Any time we can help a customer help themselves, we consider it a victory.

 3. Create follow-up loops with your help desk

-Just as support documentation can sometimes fall short in providing every answer, sometimes solutions aren’t immediately available and conversations must be transitioned to help desk tickets for further investigation and follow-up.
+Just as support documentation can sometimes fall short in providing every answer, sometimes solutions aren’t immediately available and chats must be transitioned to help desk tickets for further investigation and follow-up.

 Pro Tips: Optimizing your customer follow-up loop